TheForceEngine/TheForceEngine.github.io/_posts/2020-12-27-TFE-Classic-Renderer-Complete.md

 layout: post
 title: TFE Classic Renderer Complete
 ---
-The 3D Object rendering system, derived from the original DOS code, is now working in both 320x200 (fixed-point sub-renderer) and at higher resolutions and in widescreen (floating-piont sub-renderer).
+The 3D Object rendering system, derived from the original DOS code, is now working in both 320x200 (fixed-point sub-renderer) and at higher resolutions and in widescreen (floating-point sub-renderer).
 This completes the Classic Renderer reverse-engineering and integration project, allowing me to move on to reverse-engineering the INF system.

 ## 3D Object Renderer
 The 3D object renderer in Jedi is basically an entire, mostly self-contained rendering system that integrates fairly well with the sector system.
 Models can either be drawn as points, though TFE turns these into quads at higher resolutions in order to maintain the same screen coverage, or as polygons.
 These polygons can either be triangles or quads, though there is little difference between the two forms in practice.